 Discovering that deep soul focus for your work and claiming it is your first step in making your life coaching profession real.

 p.s.
-Join our FREE LIVE training series: I Found Life Coaching, NOW WHAT?
+Join our FREE LIVE training series: Find Your Purpose as a Coach.
 Get in the training HERE.

 p.s.s.
 The best way uncover your purpose as a coach is to do it live, with other women who are on the same path as you.
 So you can see yourself and be seen.
 So you can see, accept and claim your gifts and genius.
 So you can get the sistering you need to get out of your own way.
 And that's what we do at our signature retreat & sisterhood mastermind, Unlock Your Unique Genius.
 The retreat is October 28-31 in Pismo Beach, California - right before the Wayfinder Meet & Greet.
 Find out more HERE.

 All Topics all subjects all topics business wisdom courage creativity empaths energy fear busting fear-busting find your purpose friendship gratitude life coach life coaching out your truth purpose sisterhood soul soul connection soul sisterhood soul's calling soul's calling cards soul's calling roadmap soul's niche wisdom